How to Detect Geo DeSync in mobile Apps Using AI

 }

-Using Appdome, there are no development or coding prerequisites to build secured Mobile Apps by using Detect Geo DeSync.
+Using Appdome, there are no development or coding prerequisites to build secured Apps by using Detect Geo DeSync.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 Releasing and Publishing Mobile Apps with Detect Geo DeSync